-The design of the plan with revisions conforms to the master plan, the Countywide Green Infrastructure Plan, the Woodland Conservation Ordinance, Consideration No.1 of A-9738-C and conditions of approval of CDP-0701.
-The TCPI will conform to the master plan by creating an open space and conservation network, based on existing soil conditions, slopes, watercourses, vegetation and, natural ecological features; which will capitalize on natural assets through the retention and protection of trees, streams and other ecological features; and conserve large contiguous tracts of woodland in both upland and bottomland situations in order to reduce forest fragmentation, maximize woodland interiors, and reduce the edge/area ratio.
-The TCPI will conform to the Approved Countywide Green Infrastructure Plan with revisions to preserve woodlands of highest priority within Evaluation Areas.
-The TCPI will conform to the Woodland Conservation Ordinance with revision because it will then not create forest fragments and lower priority conservation method: preservation of high quality woodlands.
+The design of the plan conforms to the master plan, the Countywide Green Infrastructure Plan, the Woodland Conservation Ordinance, Consideration No.1 of A-9738-C and conditions of approval of CDP-0701.
+The TCPI conforms to the master plan by creating an open space and conservation network, based on existing soil conditions, slopes, watercourses, vegetation and, natural ecological features; which will capitalize on natural assets through the retention and protection of trees, streams and other ecological features; and conserve large contiguous tracts of woodland in both upland and bottomland situations in order to reduce forest fragmentation, maximize woodland interiors, and reduce the edge/area ratio.
+The TCPI conforms to the Approved Countywide Green Infrastructure Plan and preserves woodlands of highest priority within Evaluation Areas.
+The TCPI conforms to the Woodland Conservation Ordinance because it will not create forest fragments and preserves high quality woodlands.